Jan Solans

 Jan Solans Baldó (born 25 December 1997) is a Spanish rally driver.
 He won the 2019 Junior World Rally Championship, Spanish champion of Group N in 2016, champion of two-wheel drive and Group R2 in the Spanish Rally Championship Gravel in 2018 and winner of the Iberian Rally Trophy in 2016.

-He is the younger brother of Nil Solans, who is also a rally driver.
+Solans is the younger brother of Nil Solans, who is also a rally driver.